flavienbwk/gitlab-runner-docker-compose/README.md

 # Gitlab Runner with docker-compose

-Gitlab runner easily explained and dockerized with compose.
+Gitlab runners easily explained and dockerized with compose.

 **Take the time to read this documentation to understand how runners work.**